 ANTH 440 The Agriculture of Identity: Food and Farming in Anthropological Perspective (3) Exploration of agriculture from the perspective of anthropology, with a focus on alternatives to industrial agriculture, especially in the context of Hawai'i.
 Readings include academic writing and also literary non-fiction and journalism.
 AF only.
 Pre: 152.
 (Alt. years) DS

 ANTH 442 Globalization and Identity in the Himalayas (3) Examines the influence of local culture and global flows on identity formation in the Himalayan region.
 Topics include: Hindu caste and gender, constructions of ethnicity, Tibetans and tourists, Sherpas and mountaineers, development ideologies, and consumerism.
-Junior standing or higher.
+Sophomore standing or higher.
 Pre: 152 or 425 or ASAN 202 or consent.
-(Alt. years: fall) DS
+(Alt. years: fall) (Cross-listed as ASAN 442) DS

 ANTH 443 Anthropology of Buddhism (3) Selected aspects of national, regional and local manifestations of Buddhism are explored through the perspective of anthropology with an emphasis on the daily lives of monks, nuns and lay persons in their socio-cultural contexts.
 Pre: 422, REL 207, REL 475, or consent.
 (Alt. years) (Cross-listed as REL 443)